-Early years children are not included in the rapid testing programme.
-UKHSA has advised there are limited public health benefits attached to testing early years children with rapid lateral flow coronavirus (COVID-19) tests.
+Early years children are not included in the rapid testing programme for regular asymptomatic testing.
+UKHSA has advised there are limited public health benefits attached to regular testing of early years children with rapid lateral flow coronavirus (COVID-19) tests.
 Young children may find the rapid lateral flow testing process unpleasant and are unable to self-swab.

-Further information on Daily Rapid Testing can be found in NHS Test and Trace: what to do if you are contacted.
+Further information on Daily Rapid Testing can be found in the contact tracing section.